Times Square Bracelet Instructions

 CzechMates brick beads can help you create contemporary style!
 Just look at the bracelet Teri made and you'll see these little treasures are perfect for adding new dimension to designs.
 Her modern bracelet is the perfect representation of a city alive with urban sophistication.

-Step two: Add an alternating pattern of silver-lined ruby hex beads and TOHO 8/0 nickel-plated silver hex beads to the outer edge of your bracelet with a single-bead backstitch.
+Step four: Add an alternating pattern of silver-lined ruby hex beads and TOHO 8/0 nickel-plated silver hex beads to the outer edge of your bracelet with a single-bead backstitch.
 Read this Handy Tip to help get you started and instead of using two seed beads per stitch, use one.
-Repeat on the other edge of the bracelet.

 Approximate Size: 7.5 Inches Estimated Time:Less Than Two Hours Difficulty Level:Beginner